AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
 A ``global_item`` of a subprogram shall be a stand alone variable object
    [that is, it is not part of a larger object] or it shall be a state abstraction.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR global_item shall be stand alone variable or state abstraction

 #.
 Each ``mode_selector`` shall occur at most once in a single
    Global aspect.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR Each mode_selector shall occur at most once in a single Global aspect

 #.
 A function subprogram may not have a ``mode_selector`` of
    ``Output`` or ``In_Out`` in its Global aspect.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR Functions cannot have Output or In_Out as mode_selector

 #. ``global_items`` in the same Global aspect shall denote distinct entities.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR global_items shall denote distinct entities

 #.
 A global item occurring in a Global aspect of a subprogram aspect
    specification shall not have the same ``defining_identifier`` as a formal parameter of the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR A global_item cannot have the same defining_identifier as a formal parameter

 #.
 A global item  of mode **in out** or **out** shall not be a Volatile Input
    state abstraction (see :ref:`abstract-state-aspect`).

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR A global_item of mode in out or out cannot be a Volatile Input state abstraction

 #.
 A global item of mode **in** or **in out** shall not be a Volatile Output
    state abstraction.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR A global_item of mode in out or in cannot be a Volatile Output state abstraction

 .. centered:: **Static Semantics**